hparik11/Handwritten_Digits_Recognition_Classification/README.md

 # CS 584: Machine Learning - Illinois Institute of Technology

-# Handwritten Digit and Letter: Recognition and Classification.
+# Handwritten Digits and Letters: Recognition and Classification.

 ***Note: First put all Code files, Data Files and Image Files at one place.*